 It was in the year 1924 that the Beekeepers of Western Australia banded together to collectively market their locally produced honey.

-During the year 1925 an attempt was made by the Beekeepers to form the “Beekeepers Trading Company” with the object of selling the produce of apiarists and also the purchasing of apiarists supplies.
+During 1925, an attempt was made by the Beekeepers to form the “Beekeepers Trading Company” with the object of selling the produce of apiarists and also the purchasing of apiarists supplies.
 It is believed that owing to the lack of finance this marketing attempt failed.

 It wasn’t until the golden year of 1926 when two New South Welshmen attended the Western Australian beekeepers’ conference.
 Their names were W.S.
 Pender and G.G.
 Phillips and at this conference, marketing of honey in Western Australia was the most important item on the agenda.